abbylewis/BVR_Drawdown/README.md

 ### [01_Load_and_process_data](01_Load_and_process_data)

 Scripts to load data from EDI and calculate relevant summary metrics (e.g., Schmidt stability).
 Each code file corresponds to one data package on EDI.
-These code files do not produce any statistics or figures for the main manuscript, rather they output compiled data products, which are stored in ./Processed_data.
+These code files do not produce any statistics or figures for the main manuscript, rather they output compiled data products, which are stored in [Processed_data](Processed_data).
+[R/install.R](R/install.R) can be used to download all necessary pacakages.

 * [Metals.Rmd](01_Load_and_process_data/Metals.Rmd):
    * Load and format metals data from EDI